This lets you launch the Fibery MCP server and chatbot toolkit in an isolated, temporary Room for testing.

-1. Set Environment Variables
+Environment Variables Required

-• FIBERY_HOST: your Fibery workspace domain (e.g., your-domain.fibery.io)
+• FIBERY_HOST: Your Fibery workspace domain (e.g. your-domain.fibery.io)

-• FIBERY_API_TOKEN: your Fibery API token
+• FIBERY_API_TOKEN: API token for your Fibery workspace

-2. Install Meshagent
+1. Install Meshagent CLI:

 pip install "meshagent[all]"

-Sign up and authenticate to Meshagent:
+2. Sign up and authenticate:

-meshagent service test \
+meshagent service test --room=test --role=agent \

 --image=meshagent/mcp-fibery:latest \